EdSp in Learning Technologies and Design with Emphasis in Online Education

 How is the Capstone Project Created?

-After enrolling in “9483: Capstone: Online Education” immediately notify your advisor about the online learning environment you will use for your project.
-Most students will require that a course be set up on a learning management system such as CourseSites, Canvas, or Moodle.
+After enrolling in “9483: Capstone: Online Education” immediately notify your advisor.
+Most students will require that a course be set up on a learning management system such as CourseSites or Canvas.
 After creating your online course, you are responsible for finding two reviewers who will provide feedback that you should use to improve your course before submitting for faculty review.

 How is the Capstone Evaluated?